 Red Wine’s Antioxidant Qualities

 Antioxidants prevent harm from free radicals.
 An excess of free radicals can lead to many malfunctions and disorders inside the body, like cancer and heart attacks.
-Flavonoids, a group of molecules formed due to the breakdown of food inside the body or upon the body’s exposure to harmful chemicals, are widely studied for their antioxidant effects.
+Flavonoids, a group of molecules formed due to the breakdown of food inside the body or upon exposure to harmful chemicals, are widely studied for their antioxidant effects.

 Prevention of Dementia and Alzheimer’s Disease

 Did you know?
 Red wine can help prevent dementia and Alzheimer’s and help control blood sugar levels.
 The grapes used to produce wine contain polyphenols, which are natural plant compounds with antioxidant properties.

 The Polyphenols in grapes include Resveratrol, which according to a study published in the Journal of Food and Chemical Toxicology, helps control blood sugar levels through a glucose uptake mechanism.

 When you consume alcohol (including red wine), your liver metabolizes alcohol instead of glucose.
 During this process, your liver stores more glucose than it normally would because it thinks that it needs more glucose for energy in the future.
 When the liver has the need and time, it breaks down all the stored glucose after the alcohol is metabolized, and blood sugar levels drop drastically.

 Oral Benefits of Red Wine

 Red wine benefits your oral health in two ways.
 It lowers the risk of cavities and prevents gum disease.
 Red wine contains polyphenols that kill bacteria in your mouth.
 These substances interact with microorganisms to stop cavities, tooth decay, and bad breath.
 They also help prevent gum disease by keeping plaque from building up on your teeth, making your gums healthier.
 Additionally, polyphenols help with bad breath.